$89.00 at Amazon

 For headlamps, it is important to consider the quality of the optical lens system that focuses the light into a beam and ideally creates an evenly lit beam.
 Lumens don't get you that crucial information.
 We separately examine and rate the actual beam quality for both distance (spot beam for trail finding), and for close-proximity use (flood beam for around camp), which gives you a better sense of real-world performance in these two key functional areas than mere lumens do.

-To help you get the best bang for your buck, the chart above compares all 27 lamps we tested on Price vs. Performance.
-The standout here, for good reason, is the Petzl Tikkina which gives more than enough light for most purposes, offers great quality, battery life, and fall-of-a-log ease of use for an attractive street price around $16.
-We gave the Tikkina our Best Buy award, and consider it a much better value than the lights you'll see at the check out aisle of your local Home Depot or Lowes, such as the Energizer light, which costs about the same but isn't nearly as good.
+The value standout here, for good reason, is the Petzl Tikkina, which gives more than enough light for most purposes, offers great quality, battery life, and fall-of-a-log ease of use for an attractive street price of around $16.
+We consider the Tikkina a much better value than the lights you'll see at the check out aisle of your local Home Depot or Lowes, such as the Energizer light, which costs about the same but isn't nearly as good.

-If the Tikkina doesn't have enough fire-power for your needs, then we'd recommend you consider stepping up to the Black Diamond Storm (street price around $35), and specifically the Storm over the Black Diamond Spot (street price $25) even though the Storm costs $10 bucks more.
+If the Tikkina doesn't have enough fire-power for your needs, then we'd recommend you consider stepping up to the Black Diamond Storm, and specifically the Storm over the Black Diamond Spot even though the Storm costs more.
 Why?
-Because in the long-run that $10 bucks will buy you the Storm's superior trail finding, much longer battery life, and robust waterproof design — it is a better value for those who feel they need something brighter than the Tikkina.
-If you are the kind of person who is willing to invest a bit more money for a quality tool that will last a lifetime, then consider stepping way up to the Zebralight H600w Mk IV which at $89 bucks offers stunning performance in a durable design that is built to last, and is sure to be the envy of all your tool-loving friends.
+Because in the long-run that money will buy you the Storm's superior trail finding, much longer battery life, and robust waterproof design — it is a better value for those who feel they need something brighter than the Tikkina.
+If you are the kind of person who is willing to invest a bit more money for a quality tool that will last a lifetime, then consider stepping way up to the Zebralight H600w Mk IV offers stunning performance in a durable design that is built to last, and is sure to be the envy of all your tool-loving friends.

 In our trail-finding test, we took each light to a vaguely defined trail where we could look out hundreds of meters in the distance and hike along sections of trail.
 Beam distance was a key feature of top performers, but the optical quality of the light also made a bigger difference than we guessed.
 Lights that had rings, dark spots, or anomalies would trick your eye into thinking there might be a dip or hole in the trail ahead.
 Over time, we found the poor lights made our eyes tired and required greater attention than an evenly lit beam.
 We also found that narrow beams were OK at a distance because the focused light worked well, but when night hiking with too narrow a beam, it felt like you were looking down a tunnel and required too much head turning to see the trail.